jtimon/lightning-rfc/02-peer-protocol.md

   - it considers `channel_reserve_satoshis` too large.
   - it considers `max_accepted_htlcs` too small.
   - it considers `dust_limit_satoshis` too small and plans to rely on the sending node publishing its commitment transaction in the event of a data loss (see [message-retransmission](02-peer-protocol.md#message-retransmission)).
+  - the chain specified in `chain_hash` is known to support multiple assets, but the `asset_id` provided is unknown or unwanted to the receiver.
+  - the chain specified in `chain_hash` is known to support multiple assets, and `feeasset_id` is provided; but the asset is not known to the receiver to be accepted as fee within that chain.
+  - the chain specified in `chain_hash` is known to support multiple assets, and `feeasset_id` is not provided; but the `asset_id` provided is not known to the receiver to be accepted as fee within that chain.

 The receiving node MUST fail the channel if:
   - the `chain_hash` value is set to a hash of a chain that is unknown to the receiver.